List of Marvel Comics characters: S: Spider-Guin

 Spider-Guin is a character appearing in American comic books published by Marvel Comics.
 She is an anthropomorphic penguin and an animal version of Spider-Gwen.

 Spider-King

 Spider-King is the name of several characters appearing in American comic books published by Marvel Comics.
 The character, created by Dan Slott and Stefano Caselli, first appeared in The Amazing Spider-Man #666 (July 2011).

 Steve Rogers

 The first Spider-King was the mutated form of Steve Rogers during the "Spider-Island" storyline as a mind-controlled henchman of the Jackal and the Spider-Queen.
-The Spider King was the Spider-Flu's carrier for the Man-Spider virus but gets cured after facing off against Flash Thompson and the Venom symbiote.
+The Spider King was the Spider-Flu's carrier for the Man-Spider virus before being cured.

 Wannabe version

 The second Spider-King was an unnamed man who was covered in spiders while claiming to be a mutate.
-One of the people to audition for the West Coast Avengers, he was rejected alongside other wannabes Bread-Boy, Broken Watch, Dark Paladin, Dee-Va, Doctor Mole (who thought he was auditioning for a TV show called The Mole Men of Los Angeles), Dutch Oven, Scorp, Silver Snowboarder, Surf Doctor, and Wolver-Mean.
+One of the people to audition for the West Coast Avengers, he was rejected alongside many other wannabes.